By Dr Sarah Alexander

 - The amount of time a child may spend on the road being taken to playgroups, music groups, playgrounds and parks, as well as being taken to the caregiver's own personal activities when she is for instance dropping her own children off at school or to their after-school activities, visiting her own friends and parents, shopping for her own family, going to the doctors, etc.

-What Kind of Parent are You Likely to Be to Choose a Regulated Home-Based Service?
+What Kind of Parent are You Likely to Be to Choose Home-Based?

 You are likely to: